Japanese knot design duality collection martial arts philosophy balance yin yang

 The theme of duality is as old as humans consciously walk the face of the earth.
 Bound to the circadiane rythm, naturally drawn to the light and being cautious in the dark.
 It's not only engraved in our DNA but also in our views on the world.
 Many religious and philosophical concepts are based on ideas of opposing and paradox forces as a driver behind our daily actions.

-The most prominent symbol of eastern philosophy - which we all stumbled upon in one dojo or the other - is the yin and yang.
-The yin and yang expresses not opposing forces but complementary aspects of a unified whole that moves constantly—a concept we explore throughout our blog and embody in the Sōkan design, which translates this ancient philosophy into modern apparel.
+The most prominent symbol of eastern philosophy which we all stumbled upon in one dojo or the other is the yin and yang.
+The yin and yang expresses not opposing forces but complementary aspects of a unified whole that is in constant motion.
+It's a concept we explore throughout our blog because of it's fundamental nature in martial arts systems.
+With our Sōkan design we translates this ancient philosophy into modern apparel.

-Aside the design notions there was also the idea to use distinctive colorways and combineable garments to underline the concept.
+Aside the design notions there was also the idea to use distinctive colorways and combineable garments to underline the idea and give the whole concept even more room to breath.

 We are fascinated with the fact that especially in Japanese culture there is intention and meaning in almost everything.
 Which is one of the reasons why we want to make not just cool looking shirt designs but create with concept and respect to detail.

 The base colors in Japanese tradition for example are Red, Black, White, Blue and Yellow.
 Each of them symbolizing different trades and used in different contexts.
-Especially the role of Blue (Indigo to be precise) in Japan's martial culture and its combination with White seemed as a good fit for "Duality".
+Especially the role of Blue (Indigo to be precise) in Japan's martial culture and its combination with White seemed as a good fit for the overall theme of "Duality".

 This attention to cultural significance and symbolism is something we explore in depth in our article Built To Last, which examines traditional Japanese patterns and their role in design.